kangyeelim/restful-api/README.md

 $ npm install
 ```

-* Replace URL in index.js with 'mongodb://localhost/restful-api'
+* Create a .env file in root directory
+* Add URL=mongodb://localhost/restful-api in the .env file

 ```bash
 # Run